 - 16 x 20: 15" x 19" (image) | 16" x 20" (paper); hand-signed & numbered edition of 200

 - 24 x 30: 22" x 28" (image) | 24" x 30" (paper); digitally signed & numbered edition of 100

 - 32 x 40: 30" x 38" (image) | 32" x 40" (paper); digitally signed & numbered edition of 200

-We partner with a third-party framer (based in Ohio) to offer professional matting & framing of our archival prints.
+We partner with a third-party framer (facilities in Ohio + California) to offer professional matting & framing of our archival prints.
 Each print is custom framed, by hand, with frames produced domestically here in the USA.